sdmytrievs/arango-cpp/README.md

 The future updates will come together with other ubuntu packages installed.

 * On MacOS Sierra or higher, [navigate here](https://www.arangodb.com/docs/stable/installation-mac-osx.html) and follow the instructions on how to install ArangoDB with homebrew.
-Basically, you have to open a terminal and run two commands:
+Briefly, you have to open a terminal and run two commands:

 ~~~
 brew update